 Both Kat and Beth received Core Pilot Grants from the Indiana Clinical and Translational Sciences Institute (CTSI)!
 These research grants are awarded semi-annually to promote the use of technologies and expertise afforded by the Indiana CTSI Core Facilities available at all partner institutions, including Indiana University.
 Congratulations, ladies!

 Beth was recently awarded a Gut Microbiome, Yogurt, and Probiotics Fellowship Grant from Danone North America!
 This grant is awarded annually to two graduate students interested in exploring how the gut microbiome, probiotics, and yogurt help support and maintain human health and wellness.
 Congratulations, Beth!

-Congratulations to Dr. Kristyn Sylvia and undergraduate student Emma St. John, who graduated from Indiana University in May!
-All of us in the Demas Lab are so proud of your accomplishments, and we wish you the best of luck on your future endeavors!
+Congratulations to our spring 2020 graduates: lab manager Jessica Deyoe, who earned her Master’s of Public Health, and undergraduate students Justuss Boice, Eamonn Duffy, Sarah Henderson, and Grace Murphy!
+All of us in the Demas lab are so proud of all you have accomplished, and we wish you the best of luck on your future endeavors!

 Kat received a Louise Constable Hoover Fellowship from the Department of Biology!
 This fellowship is awarded annually to three senior graduate students in the Evolution, Ecology, and Behavior graduate program to support research expenses.
 Congratulations, Kat!